By Laia Cardona, on 22 March 2021

 The dashboard is a very powerful tool for getting insightful data and centralizing the KPIs you need in order to know what's really going on with your business.
-In this article we are going to take a look at what a dashboard is, why it is a good idea to implement, and what metrics to include in order to achieve your objectives.
+In this article, we are going to take a look at what a dashboard is, why it is a good idea to implement, and what metrics to include in order to achieve your objectives.
 Ready?
 Let's get started!

 What is a Dashboard?
 Definition and Characteristics

-A dashboard is an information management tool that monitors, analyzes and gives you a visual display of key performance indicators (KPIs), metrics and important data to track the status of your company, a department, a campaign, or a specific process.
+A dashboard is an information management tool that monitors, analyzes and gives you a visual display of key performance indicators (KPIs), metrics, and important data to track the status of your company, a department, a campaign, or a specific process.

 Think of the dashboard as a sort of summary that gathers data from different sources in one place and presents it in a digestible.
 These are some of the features that it has:

 Visuals.
 The purpose of a dashboard is to get the information you are looking for at a glance.
-Therefore, data is shown in the form of graphs and you can have quick indicators through colored keys, up or down arrows or highlighted figures, for example.
+Therefore, data is shown in the form of graphs and you can have quick indicators through colored keys, up or down arrows, or highlighted figures, for example.

 Practicality.
 The main function of a dashboard should always be to help direct the actions of your team.
 Because of this, it should provide the information needed in order for you to know what are the next steps to take to improve results.

-In real time.
+In real-time.
 Today, digital marketing evolves very quickly so taking advantage of the present moment is crucial.
-Due to this, information should be updated regularly and displayed on the dashboard in real time.
+Due to this, information should be updated regularly and displayed on the dashboard in real-time.

 Why Your Company Needs a Dashboard

 Because it will allow you to measure multiple KPIs and metrics simultaneously.
 If you manage complex campaigns, you usually end up having several analytics solutions for each platform and needing to consult them separately, which hinders the overall view.
 Instead, the dashboard displays data from different sources, like web analytics solutions, social media metrics, and data from your CRM.
-This way, makes it much easier to compare them and see how they develop.
+This way, it makes it much easier to compare them and see how they develop.

 Because it's easy to understand.
 A good dashboard clearly shows you a number of key metrics so you don't need to be an analytics expert to understand them.
 If you want to look further into a particular data set, you always have the option of employing more specific tools.

 Because it makes data easily accessible.
 If you synchronize your dashboard automatically in the cloud, you can create different users so that your entire team can access the same information from anywhere.
-It's even possible to project the dashboard onto a screen in your office so that the whole team can see what is going on in real time.
+It's even possible to project the dashboard onto a screen in your office so that the whole team can see what is going on in real-time.